Numigi/odoo-account-addons/account_move_secure/README.rst

 .. image:: static/description/closing_type_misc.png

-When the journal  is modified, the field will be hidden.
+When the journal  is diffrent than Miscellaneous Operations, the field will be hidden.

 .. image:: static/description/closing_type_hidden.png

-To hide the 'Secure Entries' menu, a new group is created with a 'False' value by default.
+The Secure Entires menu is by default hidden when installing the module.

-This hides the menu for all users.
+To grant the visibility for specific users, a new access group is created with a 'False' value by default.

 .. image:: static/description/hidden_menu_group.png

-Once this group is assigned to a user, he will be able to see the 'Secure Entries' menu.
+Once this group is enabled on user, he will be able to see the 'Secure Entries' menu.